 Whilst scouring London for a family friendly restaurant, I noticed a few of my former drinking holes had transformed into a child friendly pub.

 Pubs are typically not the kind of places you’d want take your little ones to, but there’s a new generation of child, and even baby friendly, pubs emerging that aim to welcome the whole family.

 If date night is a struggle for you, then give these places a try.

 They all offer the laid-back atmosphere you need when you’re venturing out with the little people and pretty decent pub grub too.

 With family friendly pubs like these popping up all over the capital, you’ll wonder why you never took them with you before.

 Situated opposite London’s Brockwell Park, this family pub is the place where breadstick throwing, spoon banging children are welcomed.

 They welcome children until 7pm and offer a children’s menu with the likes of mac and cheese and fish and chips.

-They also provide activity sheets and are a great pub with a great kids play area.
+They also provide activity sheets and are one of london’s many pubs with play areas.